enkidevs/curriculum/General/Data Structures and Algorithms/the-binary-search-tree-data-structure.md

 We use numbers as an example here, but a BST works with any information that has a natural order to it, e.g., strings with alphabetical order.

-There is one key property that makes searching a BSTs efficient:
+There is one key property that makes searching BSTs efficient:

 - For a every key, the children to the left have smaller keys and the children to the right have larger keys

-To search a BST, then, we ask "Is the key I'm searching for greater than or less than the current key?"
-If it is less then we know the key we're searching for is in the left sub-tree and if it is greater then we know the key we're searching for is in the right sub-tree.
+Therefore, to search a BST we ask "Is the key I'm searching for greater than or less than the current key?".
+If it is less, then we know the key we're searching for is in the left sub-tree and if it is greater, then we know the key we're searching for is in the right sub-tree.
 Thus, at each stage, we effectively cut the search space in half.

-This structure also makes for efficient `min` and `max` operations.
-To find the minimum key in a BST we keep taking the left branch and to find the maximum key in a BST we keep taking the right branch.
+This structure also makes for efficient `min` and `max` operations; to find the minimum key in a BST we follow the left branch and to find the maximum key in a BST we follow the right branch.

 ---
 ## Practice